-Sober living homes are an invaluable resource for people looking for a middle step between residential treatment and going home to try an intensive outpatient program.
-These communities offer many advantages to those in recovery, but these benefits do have structure as well.
-Each sober living home is distinct, so knowing the house rules entering a sober living home will help residents understand what to anticipate before arriving.
+Sober living homes are invaluable resources for people looking for a “middle step” between residential treatment and going home.
+These communities offer many advantages to recovering individuals.
+Each sober living house is distinct, so knowing the house rules when entering a sober living home will help sober living residents understand what to anticipate before arriving.

-These residences are group homes for patients who are recovering from addiction.
-In most situations, people in sober living homes must follow specific house rules and contribute their part by doing tasks.
+These residences are group homes for patients who are in addiction recovery.
+In most situations, sober living house residents must follow specific house rules and contribute their part by doing tasks.
 Most importantly, all residents must remain sober throughout their stay.

-Living in this kind of atmosphere promotes continued recovery and helps people maintain their sobriety while they adjust to life during and after treatment.
-Many people use sober living homes to assist in the transition from addiction treatment to living independently without using substances.
+Living in this kind of atmosphere promotes continued recovery and helps people maintain their sobriety while they adjust to life during and after rehab.
+For many people, sober living facilities assist in the transition from substance abuse treatment to living independently without using substances.

-Sober living homes are a group residence atmosphere for individuals recovering from substance use disorder.
+A sober living house is a group residence environment for individuals who are recovering from alcohol or drug abuse.
 Most sober living homes are privately owned, although corporations and charity groups own some group residences.
-Sober living homes usually are located in quiet neighborhoods to create a peaceful environment for patients in the early stages of recovery.
+These recovery houses usually are located in quiet, residential neighborhoods to create a peaceful, sober environment for patients in early recovery, typically after formal treatment is complete.

 People who live in these sorts of facilities are required to be responsible for themselves.
 This is a critical step in the recovery process because addiction causes individuals to act irresponsibly, and loved ones often enable them.
 Sober living home residents typically have to pay rent, buy their food, and keep up with household chores.

-In addition to these regulations, residents who live in sober living homes are urged to go to school or find work during the day and also participate in doing chores.
+In addition to these regulations, residents who live in this type of transitional housing are urged to go to school or find work during the day and also participate in doing chores.
 They also must avoid any violence.
 Some residents are obligated to be home by a particular time of night.
 These rules encourage residents to learn how to be accountable for themselves and their behavior.